 Currently in the state of Pennsylvania non-nurse midwives can not accept or file claims for insurance coverage for their clients, in part due to the legal climate of non-nurse midwifery in Pennsylvania.
 State Medicaid does not pay for homebirth or non-nurse midwife services.
-If you are on Medicaid and desire a homebirth, please explain your situation as soon as possible to see if you can take advantage of our payment plan or partial barter/trade options.
+If you are on Medicaid and desire a homebirth, please explain your situation as soon as possible to see if you can take advantage of our payment plan or sliding fee scale.

 If you or your spouse have an FSA, HSA, HRA, or MSA you can use the debit/credit card for your account to pay for our services.
 According to the list of qualifying services provided by the IRS, the following services are covered:

 - Birth Control (pills, condoms, etc.)

 - Diagnostic Equipment & Tests (ex: blood glucose monitor & supplies)

 - Breast Pumps and Supplies

 - Childbirth Expenses (physician, midwife)